Anticipation rose as I walked onto the porch of a Victorian home in Spokane, Washington.

 To place within its walls a Victorian Farmhouse style that speaks of who I am and will hopefully encourage you to embrace your authentic self and go after your own dreams.

-Even if that means making what you have into something amazing.
+Even if that means taking what you have and changing them into something amazing.

 I hope this inspired you to find your roots and live your life outward by incorporating decorative things in your home that speak to your soul.